Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) a member of the Committee,

-   2. a member of the DRC,
+   b) a member of the DRC,

-   3. an approved candidate of the Party, or
+   c) an approved candidate of the Party, or

-   4. an elected representative of the Party.
+   d) an elected representative of the Party.

 2. The sponsoring member for the appeal must submit to the DRC the additional considerations to be addressed in the appeal.